microsoft/PowerToys/README.md

 ### Keyboard Manager

  - Fixed an issue that would clear out KBM mappings when certain numpad keys were used as the second key of a chord.
- - Added a comment in localization files so that translators wouldn't translate "Text" as "SMS".
+ - Added a comment in localization files so that translators won't translate "Text" as "SMS".

 ### Peek